-If you’re not seeing this Net Carbs column, check out the troubleshooting section next.
+If you do not see this Net Carbs column, check out the troubleshooting section next.

 There are a few areas you can check to see what could be causing the issue.

-This step also checks to make sure you saved your work.
+This step also cross-checks that you saved your work.

-If that all looks good, your next step is to make sure you have the script and Tampermonkey enabled.
+If it all looks good, your next step is to make sure you have the script and Tampermonkey enabled.

 To do that, click this extension button again: